lyrindra/pyalihtml/README.md

 🔭 I'm currently working on **The Secrets : Blind Man's Story** Also I will release it as a pre-release (coming soon).<br>
-🔭Of course, I started a new game :) don't worry, The Secrets : Blind Man's Story will also come, only the story is being written.<br>
+🔭Of course, I started a new game :) don't worry, The Secrets : Blind Man's Story will also come, only the story is being written.
+The theme of my new game is "Gangster"<br>
 🌱 I’m currently learning Python, Html and Css <br>

 🔗 &nbsp;**Connect with me**